twood02/webtemplate/wiki/inflightWifiBlog/inflightWifiBlogPost.md

 <img src="./latency_vs_throughput.png" width="450" height="300"/>

 #### Bandwidth
 Bandwidth is very similar to throughput.
-It is the maximum amount of data that can travel through a link or network, measured in bits per second.
-Bandwidth describes the *theoretical* performance that should occur, whereas the throughput describes the *real world* performance of the network.
+It is the maximum amount, or capacity, of data that can travel through a link or network, measured in bits per second.
+Bandwidth describes the *theoretical* data transfer rate that should occur, whereas the throughput describes the *real world* data transfer rate of the network.

 #### How can we calculate each of these?
 **Latency:**